 Full Research Summary

 Older patients (65 and older) comprise almost half of the breast cancer cases projected to be diagnosed in 2017.
 Studies show that older patients are at increased risk for chemotherapy-related side effects, yet no standard method exists to identify vulnerable individuals.

 To address this issue, Dr. Hurria's team conducted a study to understand how chemotherapy affects the health and functioning of older adults with breast cancer and to design a tool to identify patients most at risk of developing chemotherapy-related side effects.

-They are conducting a multicenter study of 500 adults age 65 and older with stage I-III breast cancer who will receive chemotherapy.
+They have completed enrollment of a multicenter study of adults age 65 and older with stage I-III breast cancer who will receive chemotherapy.
 They will follow these patients from pre-chemotherapy to end of treatment to examine the association between chemotherapy and changes in the patients’ ability to complete daily activities.
 The general health and daily functioning of these individuals will be compared to that of 100 healthy controls (age 65 and older, no history of cancer) and 100 breast cancer controls (age 65 and older, stage I-III breast cancer, who did not receive chemotherapy).

 In the coming year, Dr Hurria's team will utilize the blood collected at the start of the study to look at potential genetic markers that may be associated with a higher risk of severe side effects from chemotherapy in older adults with breast cancer.